YoGift

 Over the years, as my practice developed I began to read more, though I always wondered how my practice could become more outward looking.
 In a way, it felt like something was missing from my practice, but I had no idea what!

 I have been back to India over the years, however, in 2019 I visited Northern India for the first time, including Rishikesh, a great centre of yoga tradition.
-Maybe as a result of where I was in my own life, or the people I met whilst I was there, this visit was a trigger to me for reflect on my own yoga practice and how that sits with the western model of yoga and what the missing part of the practice was.
+Maybe as a result of where I was in my own life, or the people I met whilst I was there, this visit was the spark for me to reflect on my own yoga practice and how that sits with the western model of yoga and what the missing part of the practice was.
 The Lockdown that followed shortly afterwards gave more time for reflection, wondering how Covid 19 would have affected many communities in India that were already struggling.

 As a result of this a few of us started to have a conversation, looking at how we can show our gratitude for our yoga practice, more conversations followed and YoGift took shape.
 We hope that others will share in our reflections and take the opportunity that YoGift offers to look outwards and give thanks in a tangible for our yoga practice.